- Rene Febles, Acting Inspector General

 Prior to his position with the Special Inspector General, Mr. Gallagher had a career with the Department of Defense (DoD) that spanned over 37 years.
 His last position with DoD was as the Deputy General Counsel for the Defense Contract Audit Agency.
 His primary responsibilities were Personnel Law, Ethics and legal support to internal investigations.
 Prior to working for the Defense Contract Audit Agency, Mr. Gallagher was Deputy Counsel for the Auditor General of the Army from 2004-2011.
 As Deputy Counsel, Mr. Gallagher was responsible for all personnel-related matters within the U.S. Army Audit Agency.
 From 1994-2004, Mr. Gallagher was an Attorney-Advisor and assisted the Chief Counsel in advising the Army Auditor General and his audit staff on legal issues covering all aspects of the law to include government contracts, use of appropriated funds and fraud investigations.
 Prior to becoming an Attorney, Mr. Gallagher was an auditor with the U.S. Army Audit Agency for 12 years with his last position as an Audit Manager.

 Mr. Gallagher earned a Juris Doctor degree from the Columbus School of Law, The Catholic University of America.
 He has a Bachelor of Science degree in Accounting from Villanova University.
-Mr. Gallagher is a Certified Public Accountant and is also licensed to practice law in the Commonwealth of Virginia.
+Mr. Gallagher is licensed to practice law in the Commonwealth of Virginia.

 Michael H. Mobbs serves as the Counsel to the Inspector General of the Washington Metropolitan Area Transit Authority.